PhishPhillet/phishphillet/docs/_posts/2023-07-07-phisher-goes-to-venmo.md

-Today's phisher is trying hard to put together a reinterpretation of the classic "*I have free money for you but you need to provide me some info so I can steal your identity and/or bank account in the proccess*" which had first gained notoriety in its *Nigerian Prince Scam* version.
+Today's phisher is trying hard to put together a reinterpretation of the classic "*I have free money for you but you need to provide me some info so I can steal your identity and/or bank account in the process*" which had first gained notoriety in its *Nigerian Prince Scam* version.
 This kind of email has a time-tested format, which our aspiring phisher decided to ignore thinking he could do better.